-Giridhara R Babu is an Epidemiologist and Additional Professor at PHFI.
+Giridhara R Babu is an Epidemiologist and Professor, Head – Life Course Epidemiology at PHFI.
 He graduated as a medical doctor, from Kastruba medical college Manipal, He joined the Center for Community Medicine of the All India Institute of Medical Sciences, New Delhi as a Junior Resident.

 He then went on to work with World Health Organization where he led the efforts in stopping polio transmission in the state of Karnataka.
 He initiated advocacy for Measles surveillance in Karnataka leading to constitution of Multi Year Plan (MYP) for Measles elimination in India.
 Subsequently, he worked as research associate for Multi Centre AIDS Cohort (MACS) with world-renowned epidemiologist Dr.Roger Detels.
 He worked as Special reader under the tutelage of Dr.Jørn Olsen, who set up the Danish National Birth Cohort (DNBC).
 He completed his MPH and PhD degrees from University of California Los Angeles (UCLA) with doctoral research exploring the association of Job stress and Hypertension.

 He was the lead editor in developing the guidelines for health professionals for prevention and management of Non Communicable Diseases (NCDs) in the primary health care settings.
 He was member on the committee on framing the guidelines and path for initiation of public health cadre in the state of Karnataka.
 He is also involved in developing the action plan for implementation of National Urban Health Mission (NUHM) and Universal Health Coverage (UHC) for the state of Karnataka.